Skip to main content

 • Resiliency: includes local snapshots, FSx for ONTAP backups, cross-region replication (CRR), and Microsoft SQL High Availability.

-• Clones: includes options to refresh and delete clones (sandboxes) that were created in or outside of workload factory and are older than 60 days
+• Clones: includes options to refresh and delete clones (sandboxes) that were created in or outside of Workload Factory and are older than 60 days

 For Oracle databases:

-Before you begin
+Before you begin fixing, dismissing, and re-activating configurations

-• Make sure you review each recommendation carefully before selecting to fix a setting or configuration.
-For RSS and MAXDOP settings, we suggest that you test the recommended settings to determine performance improvements before making changes to your production environment.
+• Review each recommendation before fixing a setting or configuration.
+For RSS and MAXDOP, test recommended settings to check performance before changing your production environment.

 Fix a configuration issue